explodecomputer/epistasis-ftest/docs/manuscript.md

 ## Avoiding inflation of interaction test statistics

-We now ask whether it is possible to avoid the inflation that we see in interaction tests going forward.
+We now ask whether it is possible to avoid the inflation that we see in interaction tests.
 An intuitive approach would be to use a two stage strategy, where first the additive effects are fine-mapped for the phenotype, and second the interaction search is performed with the fine-mapped variants included as covariates in the model.
 In the previous simulations, however, we observed that even when there are very small additive effects it is possible to find false positive interaction test statistics.
 This implies that if there is incomplete tagging of the additive effects by the fine-mapping strategy, we would fail to completely protect against inflated test statistics.

-To test this, we performed a new set of simulations in which we simulated a phenotype using a variant typed in the UK10K sequence dataset as the cis additive causal effect.
+To test this, we performed a new set of simulations in which we constructed a phenotype using a variant typed in the UK10K sequence dataset as the cis additive causal effect.
 We then developed four datasets in which to perform the analysis - 1) retaining SNPs only present on Illumina CoreExome array, 2) variants imputed from this array to the HapMap2 reference panel, 3) variants imputed from this array to 1000 genomes reference panel, 4) the original sequence data.
 In each case we identified the top variant and tested for interaction against remaining SNPs.
 Figure 7 demonstrates that only when the sequence level data is available is it possible to prevent inflation of the test statistic.

 ## Discussion

+We have shown that a large additive effect can contaminate standard approaches to obtaining genetic interaction test statistics.
+The problem arises because neighbouring variants that imperfectly tag that additive effect are liable to exhibit higher mean and substantially higher variance of the test statistic.
+Ultimately this can lead to high false discovery rates, and those are likely to be correlated between datasets which can lead to some degree of replication.

+In order to guard against this problem it may be insufficient to fit the fine-mapped additive effects if there is any measurement error, suggesting that sequence level data may be required.
+We also show that genomic inflation factors are not always reliable metrics for detecting cases where false positives may have arisen.

+Other things to add (?):

+- Statistical vs biological epistasis? e.g. Recent papers on pleiotropy talk about statistical pleiotropy, not biological pleiotropy
+- The state of knowledge of epistasis
+- Ways forward

 ## Methods

-### Replication simulations
+### Genomic inflation in the discovery data

+TODO

+### Simulations of discovery-replication scenarios

 Our objective is to evaluate the expected behaviour of replication of interaction tests under the null hypothesis that there is no interaction (and therefore any discovered interactions are false positives).
 To do this we create two datasets, one representing the discovery sample (n = 846) and another representing the replication (n = 2131).
 We use genotype data from the Avon Longitudinal Study of Parents and Children (ALSPAC) study to create the two genetic datasets, such that realistic LD structures are present and there is genotype resampling between the discovery and replication.
 The ALSPAC data was imputed to 1000 genomes reference panel (Phase 3 version 1), and used to simulate the phenotype under an additive model, where a large additive effect was caused by a single variant.